 MORA provides single-family homes for adults in 4 homes in the west metro.
 Two are located on our original property in Victoria, MN on Schutz Lake.

-Our long-term child foster care home located in Richfield for children 4-18 years of age with intellectual and developmental disabilities (I/DD).
-This home focuses on growth, independence and development of real-life skillsets during this critical stage of life with great partnership with schools and IDT.
+MORA’s long-term foster care home cares for children ages 4-18 with intellectual and developmental disabilities (I/DD).
+This home, located in Richfield, focuses on growth, independence, and development of real-life skill sets during a critical stage of life with partnerships with schools and Interdisciplinary Teams (IDTs).

 Youth Temporary Crisis Home (AYSH-Andover Youth Support Home)

 In partnership with our Metro Crisis Coordination Program, AYSH supports children in mental health crisis who need temporary, immediate placement.
-AYSH provides highly skilled Direct Support Professionals, a Positive Support Specialist, Nursing, and have a strong partnership with families and the children’s schools to help get the child back to a healthy, stable place to return home.
+AYSH provides Support Professionals, a Positive Support Specialist, Nursing, in partnership with families and the child’s school to help get the child back to a healthy, stable place to return home.

 Nursing & Health Services

-Imagine a nurse who knows your name and everything you love in your life?
-A team of nurses (RN/LPN) fully dedicated to our residential homes, Adult Day Services and Community Support Services.
-Focusing not only on health but whole quality of life, nurses collaborate with DSPs, medical providers, guardians and Case Managers on everything from acute and chronic medical and mental health conditions to training and support on medication, durable medical equipment, safety, nutrition, sleep, grooming and daily care.
+MORA’s team of nurses (RNs and LPNs) provide dedicated support to our residential homes, Adult Day Services, and Community Support Services.
+The nursing team focuses not only on health but whole quality of life, collaborating with DSPs, medical providers, guardians, and Case Managers.
+They work with clients on everything from acute and chronic medical and mental health conditions to training and support on medication, durable medical equipment, safety, nutrition, sleep, grooming, and daily care.